 Youth Group Games

 And there you have it!
-Seventeen fun games you can start playing in your youth groups with little to no setup or supplies.
-Incorporating new games will have you and your students laughing, cheering, and engaging with one another in all kinds of fun ways!
+Seventeen fun games for teens you can start playing in your youth groups with little to no setup or supplies.
+Incorporating new youth ministry games will have you and your students laughing, cheering, and engaging with one another in all kinds of fun ways!

-We know that running a youth group can be challenging for church leaders, but hopefully these easy-to-learn games will make it that much easier.
+We know that running a youth group can be challenging for church leaders, but hopefully these easy-to-learn youth group event ideas will make it that much easier.
 And most importantly, remember to have fun!